UCSD Health Widening Access to Campus Contact Tracing App

-UC San Diego health officials say the university’s COVID-19 contact tracing app has worked so well, it’s expanding user access to any Californian with a smartphone.
+UC San Diego Health officials say their campus COVID-19 contact tracing app has worked so well, their expanding user access to more than just students.

 Click here for instructions on how to download the app and sign up.